8th Street Redesign

 These diagrams are extremely difficult to see.
 I'm using a big monitor and they are still hard to decipher.
 Is there a way that you would consider posting large diagrams of these in a place where residents can view them using social distancing once restrictions are lifted?
 Maybe in the public works lobby or the large conference room?

-derosagoco asked almost 4 years ago
+derosagoco asked over 4 years ago

 Thanks for your feedback.
 This is a hard one because no city facilities are currently open to the public so we don't currently have a place to post them for the public to view.
 Above each of the maps appearing in Guiding Golden, however, there is a link to a pdf version of the map (look for the text that says "Option # Map").
 If you download the pdf you can zoom in and perhaps get a better sense of the design.